jacksleight/statamic-focal-link/README.md

 ## Configuration

-As every site is different Focal Link does not make any assumptions about what to enable when.
-You'll need to tell it what to enable for each type of link by publishing the config:
+The default configuration comes with a couple of examples to get you started, but as every site is different you'll need to tell it what to enable and how for best results.
+To do this publish the config:

 ```bash
 php please vendor:publish --tag=statamic-focal-link-config
 ```

-And then opening `config/statamic/focal_link.php`.
+And then open `config/statamic/focal_link.php`.

 ## Getting Started